jdleesmiller/jdleesmiller.github.io/_posts/2020-05-24-testing-node-docker-compose-end-to-end.markdown

  })
 ```

-Compared to the fully end-to-end test we wrote with puppeteer above, which depended on a lot of CSS classes to make the query selectors work, this *mostly* end-to-end test with `jsdom` uses React Test Library matchers that are hopefully much less fragile and more closely resemble how the user uses the application.
-End-to-end testing with `jsdom` instead of a full headless browser is also worth considering for many applications.
+Compared to the fully end-to-end test we wrote with puppeteer above, which depended on a lot of CSS classes to make the query selectors work, this *mostly* end-to-end test with `jsdom` uses React Test Library matchers that are hopefully much less fragile and more closely resemble how the user uses the application, improvin the fidelity of the test.
+One disadvantage is that we [lose](https://github.com/jdleesmiller/todo-demo/commit/517f458b402f4d028dfe06ca43905a8f5deff38b) the ability to run the frontend integration test in a normal browser, where loading the `storage` package is impossible, but we could still run the rest of the frontend tests in a normal browser.
+End-to-end testing with `jsdom` instead of a full headless browser is worth considering for many applications.

 ### Conclusions